top of page

 Starring: Ryan Reynolds, Hugh Jackman, Emma Corrin, Morena Baccarin and Matthew Macfadyen

 In a cinematic landscape dominated by superheroes, Deadpool has offered a welcome reprieve since 2016.
 The series has delivered an endless stream of laughs to older audiences while making fun of just about every cliché in the book.
-Deadpool and Wolverine is billed as one of the biggest blockbusters of the summer, but fans new and old will feel let down by this latest entry.
+Deadpool and Wolverine is billed as one of the biggest blockbusters of the summer, but many audiences will feel let down by this latest entry.

 Some time after Deadpool 2, Wade Wilson (Ryan Reynolds) has used Cable’s time machine to reach an alternative world where his closest friends are alive and well.
 He is soon dragged into the Time Variance Authority, a multidimensional corporate office led by the arrogant Mr Paradox (Matthew McFadyen).
 The events of Logan have resulted in a breakdown of Wade’s timeline and after yanking an alternative version of Wolverine (once again played by Hugh Jackman) out of exile, the two are banished to the Void.
 The unlikely duo must find a way back to the TVA and stop the destruction of their timelines.
 Deadpool’s brand of self-referential humour is applied to the world of corporate movie franchises and the multiverse; it does so with a lacklustre and inconsequential plot that leans into fan service above all else.
 Most of the runtime is taken up by a trek through The Void, a bumbling misadventure that lacks the energy of previous outings.
 Many components feel disconnected as Deadpool and Wolverine tries to mix in comedy and some more dramatic moments with little rhyme or reason.
 The result is a story that fails to make the most of its comedic elements.